wssimms/gssquared/Docs/Compatibility.md

 works with mockingboard. game controller not working with it?
 I thought it used to. weird. maybe I used the keyboard.
 In any event, it's doing a write to $C070 to reset.
 We're not handling that!
 Working now.

 ## Apple II Bejeweled

 looks like requires //e 80 column card.

+## Jumpman

+crashes after loading a few tracks of data; then it has also gone back to C600 and jumps again to $0801 which is an RTS which then wreaks various havoc, gets to a BRK, and ends up in monitor.